 So let’s get to it(!), plug in that disco ball, and let’s press play to see what K has to offer us:

 We’ve already reviewed the magnificent “Magic” when it was released as the second single in September 2020.
 A disco tour-de-force with so many references to previous disco classics but with a cool and smooth rhythm and a generously colourful video to match.
 “Magic” is the perfect opener to a full Kylie album and if this doesn’t lift your hopes and spirits, then probably nothing ever will.
+This is by far one of the very best songs ever written and recorded by Kylie, it’s up there with “Better The Devil You Know” already!
 “Magic” was very well received upon release, reaching No.2 on the UK singles sales chart and No.53 on the UK top 100 chart overall.

 2. Miss A Thing

 Woooooh what an opening!
 Cool, disco-pop, galactic sounds and Kylie’s gorgeously soft and sensual vocal, “Disco” moves from the higher tier into the stratosphere as Kylie begs you to “runaway, runaway, runaway with me” she “don’t wanna miss a thing” with this tune and YOU don’t want to miss this track, which has chic, style and class.
 If you thought “Light Years” was all about disco, you ain’t heard nothing yet.
 Mature in sound and superbly crafted, Kylie really shows what she can offer as a songwriter, a singer and a world class singer at the very top of the universe.
 Future single…?(!)

 3. Real Groove